RustFields/rustfields.github.io/implementation/implementation.md

 ![](../assets/not-FFI-safe-warning.png)

-It was also discovered that using `#[no_mangle]` it is not possible to write functions with the same name.
-If in the project there are different modules, each with its data structures, it is not possible to define functions in different modules with the same name.
-For instance, the function `new` is used to generate `struct` instances:
+It was also discovered that when using `#[no_mangle]`, it is not possible to have functions with the same name.
+If your project contains different modules, each with its own data structures, you cannot define functions with the same name in different modules.
+For example, if the function `new` is used to create instances of a `struct`:

 ```rust
     #[no_mangle]